How Much Is a Listing Agent Commission? 5 Factors That Determine Pay in 2025

 The commission isn’t paid upfront but comes from the proceeds when your home sells.
 This arrangement explains why agents are willing to invest their time, expertise, and marketing dollars without any guarantee of payment.
 If your home doesn’t sell, they typically don’t get paid for their efforts (unless you’ve signed a contract with unusual terms).

-Average Commission Rates for Listing Agents
+Average Commission Rates for Listing Agents in 2025

 The total commission on most real estate transactions hovers around 5-6% of the sale price, which is typically split between the listing agent and the buyer’s agent.
 This means the listing agent generally receives between 2.5-3% of your home’s selling price.